LaunchCode-Code-Connect/.github/profile/README.md

 **To participate in the project challenges, please fork the repo of any project you want to build to your personal github profile and make the forked repo public**.
 This will allow us to see your work and engagement with the quarterly challenges.

-At the end of each quarter, we will showcase our favorite forked project repos.

 #### Q1 2025 - Published project challenges
 - Q1-2025-software-dev-project-challenge
 - Q1-2025-data-analysis-project-challenge